Insurance for Contractors

 Click the following link to get a public liability insurance quote

 Wherever you work, from the kitchen table to purpose-built premises, the cost of your workspace being unavailable could be immeasurable.
 From a damaged laptop to a complete loss of all equipment and premises, proper cover for your place of work and all its contents is the best way to protect yourself against unforeseen circumstances.
 Appropriate cover can include a range of options which might be relevant to you including legal cover and a payout for any interruption in your business.

-If your business relies on key members of staff, including you or any of your work force, then any illness or injury which prevents an essential team member from being able to work could be detrimental to your business.
-Personal accident insurance could provide a weekly sum to cover the costs of replacing or covering for a missing member of staff, and a lump sum if the person in question is permanently incapacitated or dies.
+If your business relies on key members of staff, including you or any of your work force, then any injury which prevents an essential team member from being able to work could be detrimental to your business.
+Personal accident insurance could help protect against the financial impact of this by providing your business with a lump sum or weekly amount.
 Insurance of this kind can be invaluable to businesses where the owner is the sole earner in their family or if the success of the company relies on one person’s expertise.

 Many small businesses are entirely dependent on being able to access the internet, email and any other technology to function.
-A business that relies on a website or has an online ordering system which is the primary purchase method could lose money if they are subjected to a virus, online attack, ID theft or other service outage.
+A business that relies on a website or has an online ordering system which is the primary purchase method could lose money if they are subjected to a data breach or an, online attack, or other service outage.
 Insurance could provide not just a pay out when you suffer a loss, but also access to a team of experts who will work to minimise the damage to your business.